KBDizzee/KTMVTour/docs/daily-log.md

 - What im doing now, is setting up the profile picture path and everything in the backend.
 Just file uploads using multer, cloudinary etc. so essentially, we just fetch the profile picture from backend and the frontend only displays the image.

 - Ok, the uploader middleware is done.
 I was happy asl when i made the uploader function, tried to make the put request to form data and it worked first try.
 I was expecting an error, first time things go smoothly.
 Anyways.
 So now when I change profile picture, uploads folder with that profile pic file is being created.

+- I made the cloudinary upload utils, and imported it within the profile function.
+I need the testing on it tomorrow.
+Im kinda sleepy to be doing all this thinking right now, but I think what I've done is good at least for now.